 Also, since the photogrammetry algorithm works from motion, remember to keep moving.
 Strafing along the sides is best, but up-and-down can work when trees block your path.

 We need about 15 minutes of footage, but no editing or conversion, just the raw footage.

 Now, sometimes there are issues.

 - Sometimes there’s not enough room between houses to get good coverage.
-In that case, please try to go above and film downwards.
+In that case, please try to go to the roofline and film downwards.
 Also film down the sides from the front or back.

 Here’s an example of perfect droning (in our eyes.)